dr563105/fastsetup/README.md

 This fork is similar to fastai's but adds support to make default shell as zsh and some additional instructions.

+## Important update:
+Due to current dependency conflicts with mamba, fastbook, and fastchan(a fastai conda channel), it is tedious to install fastbook with CUDA enabled pytorch and other dependent packages with a simple command.
+Changes in command in step 3, 5, and 6.
+Also added sanity checks for verifying if cuda installed is working.

 ### Setup all the things

-Login using `ssh -i <path-to-pem-file> ubuntu@<ip-address>`
+Login using `ssh -i <path-to-pem-file> ubuntu@<ip-address>` (ubuntu for ubuntu EC2 instance. ec2-user for amazon AMI, and so on).
+We will be using ubuntu ec2 instance.
 #### (Alternative):

 `ssh ubuntu@<ip-address>`

 In some cases if the host terminal is using a different XTERM environment such as `xterm-kitty`(echo $TERM), that environment is reflected in the remote EC2 instance.
 If that is the case, it best to use this command:

 `TERM='xterm-256color' ssh -i <path-to-pem-file> ubuntu@<ip-address>`

 Also a possibility would be to add the TERM env to bashrc file.

 ```
 echo 'export TERM=xterm-256color' >> ~/.bashrc